wolfmanjm/kivy-smoothie-host/README.md

 That seems to work if running without X.

 You can skim the rest of the README if you run into issues

+You may also want to disable the modem manager to stop it interfering with serial ports...

+    sudo systemctl disable ModemManager

 ### Raspbian/Buster (or Bullseye) on RPI3x (NOT RPI4b)